danhjun/ITE-253/README.md

 ---

-### Manually Setting Drive Mappings for Different OU's
+### Creating A Dedicated Volume for Each Department

 **Why Create Dedicated Volumes?**